THE 2021 BEYOND THE BAG PILOTS

-The Consortium to Reinvent the Retail Bag, with Founding Partners CVS Health, Target & Walmart, has reached a significant milestone a year after its founding: the launch of a series of tests and first-of-a-kind multi-retailer pilots to advance sustainable alternatives to the single-use plastic bag and accelerate their potential to scale.
-The goal of these pilots and tests is to help refine winning solutions from the Consortium’s global Beyond the Bag innovation challenge, which selected nine winners from over 450 submissions.
+In 2021, the Consortium to Reinvent the Retail Bag, with Founding Partners CVS Health, Target & Walmart, reached a significant milestone a year after its founding: the launch of a series of tests and first-of-a-kind multi-retailer pilots to advance sustainable alternatives to the single-use plastic bag and accelerate their potential to scale.
+The goal of these pilots and tests was to help refine winning solutions from the Consortium’s global Beyond the Bag innovation challenge, which selected nine winners from over 450 submissions.

-Specifically, the multi-retailer pilots will begin on August 2nd on a rolling basis in Northern California, testing four winning solutions across a total of nine stores of the Consortium’s Founding Partners––CVS Health, Target and Walmart.
-The pilots will evaluate multiple factors, from technical feasibility to desirability, testing solutions to see what resonates with customers and retailers and brings value to the recovery system after use.
+The multi-retailer pilots began in August 2021 on a rolling basis in Northern California, testing four winning solutions across a total of nine stores of the Consortium’s Founding Partners––CVS Health, Target and Walmart.
+The pilots evaluated multiple factors, from technical feasibility to desirability, testing solutions to see what resonates with customers and retailers and brings value to the recovery system after use.

 Cluster 1: GOATOTE